 San Tan (Mountain Bike) Freeway

-From the visitor center trailhead the San Tan trail heads south along a very wide and flat trail.
+The San Tan Trail heads south along a very wide and flat trail from the visitor center trailhead.
 Along this section, and most other sections of this trail, be on the lookout for mountain bikers and horses.
 Bikers tend to ride fast on the flat and wide sections of this trail.
-The trail etiquette is for bikers to yield to hikers, and hikers to yield to horses.
-After 0.6 mile you reach the junction with the Stargazer trail.
-Continuing south on the San Tan trail another 0.3 mile you reach the junction with the Hedgehog trail.
+The trail etiquette is for bikers to yield to hikers and hikers to yield to horses.
+After 0.6 miles, you reach the junction with the Stargazer trail.
+Continuing south on the San Tan trail, another 0.3 miles, you reach the junction with the Hedgehog Trail.
 Both the Stargazer and Hedgehog trails provide loop options that connect back with the western portion of the San Tan trail.
 The San Tan trail continues south another 1.4 miles to a junction with the Rock Peak Wash trail near the base of Rock Peak, a prominent set of buttes that jet up 500 feet from the desert floor.
 This section of the trail crosses through a sandy wash that will slow you down considerably unless you stick to the sides of the trail.